open-resources/dash_curriculum/tutorial/part2/chapter9.md

 ````

 ## Summary
 In this chapter we learned about `Dash DataTables`.
-In the next chapter we will learn about Advanced callbacks, multiple outputs, and `State`.
+In the next chapter we will learn about advanced callbacks, multiple outputs, and `State`.